w3z315/a10c-ufc-pcb/README.md

 ## About the Project
 The A-10C UFC PCB is for my custom A-10C cockpit control panel.

+## Todos:
+- [ ] Add more backlight LEDs so the bottom row is better illuminated.
+- [ ] Add another yellow LED for the Master Caution to spread out light more evenly.
+- [ ] Better connector?

 ## Arduino Code
 You can find the code for the PCB and Arduino Nano at [https://github.com/w3z315/a10c-ufc-arduino](https://github.com/w3z315/a10c-ufc-arduino).